TKR The Timken Company

 Beta

-The Timken Company designs, manufactures, and manages engineered bearings and power transmission products worldwide.
-It operates in two segments, Mobile Industries and Process Industries.
-The Mobile Industries segment offers a portfolio of bearings, seals, and lubrication devices and systems, as well as power transmission components, engineered chains, augers, belts, couplings, clutches, brakes, and related products and maintenance services to original equipment manufacturers (OEMs) and end-users of off-highway equipment for the agricultural, construction, mining, outdoor power equipment, and power sports markets; and on-highway vehicles, including passenger cars, light trucks, and medium- and heavy-duty trucks, as well as rail cars and locomotives.
-It also provides power transmission systems and flight-critical components for civil and military aircraft, which include bearings, rotor-head assemblies, helicopter transmission systems, turbine engine components, gears, and housings.
-This segment sells its parts through a network of authorized automotive and heavy-truck distributors to individual end-users, equipment owners, operators, and maintenance shops.
-The Process Industries segment provides industrial bearings and assemblies; power transmission components, such as gears and gearboxes; and linear motion products, couplings, seals, lubricants, chains, belts, and related products and services to OEMs and end-users in various industries.
-It also offers aftermarket sales and service needs through a network of authorized industrial distributors; and repair and service for bearings and gearboxes, as well as electric motor rewind, repair, and services to end-users.
-The company offers its products under the Timken, Philadelphia Gear, Drives, Cone Drive, Rollon, Lovejoy, Diamond, BEKA, and Groeneveld brands.
-The Timken Company was founded in 1899 and is headquartered in North Canton, Ohio.
+The Timken Company operates globally, specializing in the design, manufacturing, and management of advanced bearings and power transmission solutions.
+Its business activities are organized into two main divisions: Mobile Industries and Process Industries.
+The Mobile Industries division delivers a wide array of products, encompassing various bearings, seals, and lubrication systems, in addition to power transmission parts like engineered chains, augers, belts, couplings, clutches, and brakes.
+This segment also provides related offerings and maintenance support.
+Its clientele includes original equipment manufacturers (OEMs) and direct users of off-highway machinery in agriculture, construction, mining, outdoor power, and power sports.
+It also serves the on-highway vehicle sector, covering passenger cars, light and heavy trucks, as well as rail cars and locomotives.
+Moreover, this division contributes power transmission systems and flight-essential components—such as bearings, rotor-head assemblies, helicopter transmission systems, turbine engine elements, gears, and housings—for both civil and military aircraft.
+Products are distributed via authorized automotive and heavy-truck networks to individual customers, equipment proprietors, operators, and repair centers.
+The Process Industries segment is dedicated to supplying industrial-grade bearings and complete assemblies, power transmission components such as gears and gearboxes, linear motion products, couplings, seals, lubricants, chains, and belts.
+These, alongside associated services, are provided to OEMs and end-users across diverse industrial landscapes.
+This segment facilitates aftermarket sales and service requirements through its network of approved industrial distributors.
+It further offers direct repair and maintenance services for bearings and gearboxes, coupled with electric motor rewinding and refurbishment, for its end-user clients.
+Its diverse product line is sold under brand names such as Timken, Philadelphia Gear, Drives, Cone Drive, Rollon, Lovejoy, Diamond, BEKA, and Groeneveld.
+Established in 1899, The Timken Company's corporate headquarters are situated in North Canton, Ohio.